WebCoder49/code-input/docs/modules-and-frameworks/hljs/nuxt/_index.md

 </style>

 <style>
+/* These are necessary styles to make code-input work */
+@import '@webcoder49/code-input/code-input.css';
+/* This is one possibility of styles to use for highlighting */
+@import 'highlight.js/styles/default.min.css';

 /* Notice that these styles aren't scoped */
 .hljs {
   background: #f1f1f1;  /* This is a style specific to highlighted code, so needs to use highlight.js' selector.